-Diet and medication changes.
-Certain foods and medications may need to be limited or avoided.
+Diet and medicine changes.
+Certain foods and medicines may need to be limited or avoided.
 If this is needed, you will be given instructions.

 Blood transfusions.
 These are done to give your child more blood.
 They are needed if the blood cell count falls too low.

-Medications.
-If the body's immune system is causing problems with the production of the RBCs, medications may be given to suppress the immune system.
+Medicines.
+The body's immune system may be causing problems with the production of the RBCs.
+Medicines may be given to suppress the immune system.

 Plasmapheresis.
-This procedure removes the plasma from the blood and replaces it with plasma from a healthy donor.
-It may be needed if antibodies in the plasma are affecting the RBCs.
+This procedure removes the plasma from the blood.
+It replaces it with plasma from a healthy donor.
+This may be needed if antibodies in the plasma are affecting the RBCs.

 Surgery to remove the spleen (splenectomy).
 The spleen stores blood and helps remove old RBCs from the body.
-Though done less often, removing the spleen may help treat certain types of hemolytic anemia.
+This surgery is done less often.
+But removing the spleen may help treat certain types of hemolytic anemia.